 When Is the Next Deadline?

 Chemical manufacturers and importers must review hazard information for all chemicals produced and imported, classify chemicals according to the new classification criteria, and update labels and Safety Data Sheets (SDSs) by this date.

 OSHA anticipates that the revised standard will improve safety outcomes and prevent workplace injuries and illnesses.
 In fact, OSHA expects to prevent over 500 workplace injuries and illnesses and 43 fatalities annually, save American businesses more than $475 million with productivity improvements, require fewer safety data sheet and label updates, and make new hazard communication training simpler.

 Chemical manufacturers, importers, distributors and employers.

 Where Can I Find Out More?

 Watch the brief Pinnacol Pointer below for more details about the standard.
 You can also review OSHA's deadlines and the exceptions to the June 1, 2015, requirement.
 Want to talk with a safety consultant about the changes?
-Contact our Safety On Call Hotline at (303) 361-4700.
+Contact our Safety On Call team at firstname.lastname@example.org.